SophiaG18/Pearlescence-Artist-Software/README.md

 ##### 6/3:

 Sophia Gao: Fixed the issue regarding layers with circle and rectangle.
 Added additional method to allow bucket to be used when layer is on.

 Anna Fang: Worked with Sophia on fixing issue with layers ^^.

-##### 6/3:
+##### 6/6:

-Sophia Gao:
+Sophia Gao: Working on redo and undo methods to include layers.
+Miscellaneous changes to Pearlescence regarding layers.

-Anna Fang: Researched how to best implent layer merging between PImages and PLayers; implemented a new "merge method", added new case for layer merge, and edited the interface to include new instructions.
+Anna Fang: Researched how to best implement layer merging between PImages and PLayers; implemented a new "merge method", added new case for layer merge, and edited the interface to include new instructions.

+##### 6/6:

+Sophia Gao: Continuing to work with redo and undo methods to consider when layers was turned off or on between strokes.

+Anna Fang: